-Timing: Monitoring will begin a minimum of 5 years before start of operations and will continue for 5 to 10 years after start of operations.
+Timing: Monitoring will occur once a year for 5 years before start of operations and will continue for 5 to 10 years after start of operations.
 The Authority and the permitting fish agencies (USFWS and CDFW) will determine the frequency of the adaptive management report and timing of any adaptive management actions.